Want to help out or contribute?

 2. Open up the LearnR3 project, either by clicking the LearnR3.Rproj file or by using the “File -> Open Project” menu.
 Run the function below in the Console when RStudio is in the LearnR3 project, which will create a new file called learning.qmd in the doc/ folder.

-3.8 Download the course data
+3.9 Download the course data

 To best demonstrate the concepts in the course, we ideally should work on a real dataset to apply what we’re going to learn.
 So for this course, we’re going to use an openly licensed dataset on monitoring sleep and activity (MMASH) (1,2).
-To begin learning about being reproducible and applying modern approaches to data analysis, we’re going to write and save R code to download a dataset, prepare it a bit so it’s at least a little usable, and than save it to your computer.
+To begin learning about being reproducible and applying modern approaches to data analysis, we’re going to write and save R code to download a dataset, prepare it a bit so it’s at least a little usable, and then save it to your computer.
 The goal at the end of the course is to create a pipeline to download the data, process and clean it, and save it in a form that makes it easier to analyze.
 Why don’t we get you to download an already cleaned and prepared dataset?
 Because in the real world, the data you get is rarely all cleaned up and ready for you, and this course is about learning more advanced tools to do the data wrangling.
-Look over these tasks and than switch over to the MMASH website:
+Look over these tasks and then switch over to the MMASH website:

 1. Look through the Data Description to get familiar with the dataset and see what is contained inside of it.
 We’ll refer back to the Data Description throughout the course as well as in the exercises.